Module 0: Setup, orientation and intro

 Step 5: Familiarize yourself with the workshop structure

-Each module has a markdown file with instructions (what you’re reading now) and solution folders (e.g., 01-solution/typescript/ and 01-solution/python/) with the complete working code in both languages if you get stuck.
+Each module has a markdown file with instructions (what you’re reading now) and a solution folder with the complete working code if you get stuck.
+From Module 2 onward the solutions come in both languages (e.g., 02-solution/typescript/ and 02-solution/python/).

 What you learned